 New York, NY 10274-5087

 All costs associated with the international credit evaluation are the responsibility of the student.
 The College reserves the right to make its own determination on the amount and type of credit to be awarded based on the evaluations provide by these agencies.
 An enrolled student may transfer a maximum of 90 credits from international institutions.
 Thomas Edison State College does not participate in the Student and Exchange Visitor Information System (SEVIS).
 Therefore the College does not sponsor foreign national students for F-1 or J-1 visa status.
 Course-by-course credit recommendations will be reviewed by Thomas Edison State College based upon existing transfer and degree policies in place at the time of application.

 Applicants to graduate degree programs must submit two letters of recommendation with your application package.
 Applicants to graduate certificates must send one letter of recommendation with your application package.
 Letters of recommendation should come from individuals who can assess your abilities on an academic or professional basis.
 Preferred recommenders include instructors or work supervisors.
 Co-workers or individuals with whom you work in a volunteer or community organization are also acceptable.
 Please do not submit recommendations from family or personal friends.

 All recommendations must be typed, current and include:

 - Recommender's name, address, phone number and position/title

 - Reason the recommender believes you will succeed in the graduate program of choice

 - Recommender's detailed remarks and commendations

-Letters of recommendation can be attached and submitted with the online application, sent to [email protected] or sent via the U.S. mail to:
+Letters of recommendation can be sent to [email protected] or sent via the U.S. mail to: